-- 1. To access through the Inventory Data One-Off Upload page: - a.
+- To access through the Inventory Data One-Off Upload page (Data Collection > IT Assets Inventory Tasks > Data Imports > Inventory Data > One-off upload): - a.
 Scroll to the bottom to the Last 5 uploads list.

 - b.
 If necessary, click the + expander in the Task/Step column to reveal individual steps in the processing until the error is revealed. - c.
 In the Summary column, click the Validation errors hyperlink.